-The Permanent Mission of the Republic of Macedonia to the International Organizations in Vienna presents its compliments to the Permanent Missions/Delegations to the OSCE and to the Conflict prevention Center, and has the honor to convey the Macedonian response to the Annual Information Exchange on the OSCE Questionnaire on Code of Conduct of Politico-Military Aspects of Security for 2012.
+The Permanent Mission of the Republic of Macedonia to the International Organizations in Vienna presents its compliments to all Delegations and Permanent Missions of OSCE participating States and to the Conflict Prevention Centre and, in accordance with the Decision 2/09 of the Forum for Security Co-operation, has the honour to hereby transmit the response of the Republic of Macedonia to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security.

-The Permanent Mission of the Republic of Macedonia to the International Organizations in Vienna avails itself of this opportunity to renew to the Permanent Missions/Delegations to the OSCE and to the Conflict Prevention Center the assurances of its highest consideration.
+The Permanent Mission of the Republic of Macedonia to the International Organizations in Vienna avails itself of this opportunity to renew to all Delegations and Permanent Missions of OSCE participating States and to the Conflict Prevention Centre the assurances of its highest consideration.